mahboijoe2/Project_Iliad/README.md

 Just as clarficiation:

 We shall keep the doors of this project open as long as possible, even after the forking of the project.
-As, we are a proponent of open=-source and hope to become the primary sponsor of the project.
+As, we are a proponent of opensource and hope to become the primary sponsor of the project.
 Eventually this will be what allows for this project to have it's paid maintainers.

-THe more that we work on this project, the more we advance GNU/Linux.
+The more that we work on this project, the more we advance GNU/Linux.
 Because, frankly, this will be a whole new distrobuton network for Linux.
 As, we are moving to what we are calling decentralized and virtualized kernels, "DAVK" for short.
 These kernels will be hosted in secrecy to make sure that no one attempts to tamper with them.
 I utmost promise that we will have a team around the clock making sure these kernels are safe.
 T,I,T,A,N is not only going to be a security-based operating system, it is also going to have a cousin called "O.D.Y.S.S.E.U.S" who will be there to perform the heroic act of being the everyday variant for everyday users like you.